 Add more romance to an evening by showing up in the gleaming bar around 5.30pm to sip pre-dinner drinks while watching the sun set over Bora Bora Island.
 Visitors staying at other resorts are welcome.

 This lagoonside restaurant, owned and run by a French couple, is consistently praised for perfectly cooked food, attentive service, and the peaceful setting.
 The delicious menu choices range from French classics, like lamb knuckle or fillet mignon, to island fare such as succulent mahi mahi and tuna tartar in citrus dressing.
 Ask for a table at the water's edge so you can be entertained by colorful tropical fish – and maybe a shark – swimming by as you dine.
+This is the Bora Bora restaurant we visited on the sunset cruise.

 You don't have to sail in through the pass, and moor a yacht, to be welcomed at the friendly Bora Bora yacht club.
 The food here is fresh and delicious, and the seafood specialties depend on the catch of the day, which comes in straight off the boat.
 You can have a complimentary pick-up to enjoy the the casual island environment for a great priced lunch or dinner, and the cocktails are cheaper than at resorts.
 This convivial spot vies for best place on the island to relax and watch the sun set over the Pacific Ocean.